avioconsulting/mule-deploy-library/cli/README.md

 You'll need a service account user/password to run this.
 See the README.md file inside the library directory for what permissions the user needs.

+## Custom Policies

+Most of the common security policies are accounted for in the DSL.
+A custom policy can be used for any additional options or customization that is necessary.
+For an example, see the `mulesoftPolicy` sample in `library/examples/allOptions.groovy`.

+To help populate the JSON config object of the desired custom policy, use the network inspector in chrome while manually configuring the policy.

 # Running

 If you read the DSL section, you should have a DSL file that's ready to go.